-The NetDDE Helper service (WWNETDDE.EXE) is designed to maintain connectivity between NetDDE conversations by performing two main functions:
+The NetDDE Helper service WWNETDDE.EXE, maintains connectivity between NetDDE conversations by performing two main functions:

-- Ensures that the shares remain available as different users log on and off. - Hooks the DDE agent so that client-side DDE conversations are not terminated when a user logs off.
+- Ensuring that shares remain available as different users log on and off. - Hooking the DDE agent so that client-side DDE conversations do not end when a user logs off.

 The NetDDE Helper service shares the NetDDE shares so that remote computers can access them.
-These shares are established under the authentication of the "master" FactorySuite user account that is specified during common component installation.
-Details for the FactorySuite user account are encrypted and stored in the Windows NT Registry.
+These shares are established under the authentication of the "master" ArchestrA user account that is specified during common component installation.
+Details for the ArchestrA user account are encrypted and stored in the Windows NT Registry.

 The Wonderware NetDDE Helper service is set up to use the System account and be interactive.
 This account does not have permissions to establish network shares.
-Therefore, when the service starts up, it uses the FactorySuite user account to establish the shares.
+Therefore, when the service starts up, it uses the ArchestrA user account to establish the shares.